AlexMartin998/up-task-mern-socket-io/README.md

-# Express API Bootstrap (base / project starter)
+# UpTask - MERN & Socket.io - Back end

-This is a repository intended to serve as a starting point if you want to bootstrap a express API project.
+This is a full stak project developed with MERN Stack and Socket.io to give it a real time behavior to the CRUD operations of the tasks.

 ## Running the app